Anthony-Gambale/Fourier-Series-Sketch/README.md

 # Fourier-Transform-Sketch
-This program allows the user to draw any curve.
-It then breaks the curve into rotating vectors of different frequencies and lengths using numeric integration, and re-constructs the curve by animating the tip-to-tail sum of these vectors.
+This program decomposes curves into rotating vectors of different frequencies and lengths using numeric integration, and re-constructs the curve by animating the tip-to-tail sum of these vectors.

 ![image](https://github.com/Anthony-Gambale/Fourier-Transform-Sketch/blob/main/screenshot1.png)
 ![image](https://github.com/Anthony-Gambale/Fourier-Transform-Sketch/blob/main/screenshot2.png)